Tracing language and population mixing in the Gansu-Qinghai area

 In fact, the Chinese dialects of both the Central Plain and the Northwest have evolved differently. we believe that the Chinese dialects of Cansu and Oinghai have been affected not merely by a single language, or even by a single group of languages, but rather by the interaction of multiple languages of different families.
 The study of history spanning hundreds of years shows us that while the populations inhabiting the Central Plain have been fully sinicized, both the Han and non-Han populations of the Northwest have been mutually influenced by bidirectional or even multidirectional assimilation.

-36. An Exploration of “Certain vs. Uncertain Mood" in Bao'an from the Evidential Perspective
+39. An Exploration of “Certain vs. Uncertain Mood" in Bao'an from the Evidential Perspective

-Minority Languages of China
+Minority Languages of China, December 2022

 http://www.mzyw.net.cn/Magazine/Show?id=84741

-Hao Li
+Hao LI

 Abstract: This paper examines the phenomenon labeled "certain vs. uncertain mood" by Liu Zhaoxiong & Lin Lianyun (1980) in discussing the Bao'an language of the Gansu-Qinghai linguistic area.
 It is explored here through the lens of evidentiality and egophoricity.
 The distribution of related markers in Bao'an is discussed at the semantic and pragmatic levels.
 Our analysis shows a binary egophoric system which is manifested in the copula, the existential verb, as well as the durative and progressive markers of the copula, while the resultative, terminative, and habitual markers can be better explained as expressing direct, indirect, and factual evidentials.

-37. Ancient Genome of Empress Ashina reveals the Northeast Asian origin of Göktürk Khanate
+40. Ancient Genome of Empress Ashina reveals the Northeast Asian origin of Göktürk Khanate

-Journal of systematics and evolution
+Journal of systematics and evolution, January 2023

 doi: 10.1111/jse.12938